kanboard/documentation/content/en/v1/admin/config.md

 Logging
 -------

-By default, Kanboard do not log anything.
+By default, Kanboard does not log anything.
 If you want to enable the logging, you have to set a log driver.

 ```php